IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-02-22-Design Considerations for  Dual Stands.md

 ### Aesthetics
 Initially I wanted my design to be a simple shape, flat without any “points and peaks”.
 However, for this design to happen, the second display ledge cannot be lower than where the first ledge ends.

 While this isn’t a problem on its own, it leads to some future predicaments for both me as the producer, and customers as the end-user.
-Ultimately, I decided to completely re-evaluate my approach and abandon the idea of a double stand that fully displays 2 boards at once.
+Ultimately, I decided to completely re-evaluate my approach and abandon the idea of a simple shaped double stand.

 ### Practicality